awsdocs/amazon-pinpoint-user-guide/doc-source/channels-sms-awssupport-spend-threshold.md

 ## Step 2: Update Your SMS Settings in the Amazon Pinpoint Console<a name="channels-sms-awssupport-spend-threshold-settings"></a>

-After we notify you that your monthly spend threshold has been increased, you have to adjust the spending limit for your account in the Amazon Pinpoint console\.
+After we notify you that your monthly spending limit has been increased, you have to adjust the spending limit for your account in the Amazon Pinpoint console\.

 **To adjust your spending limit in the console**